-II.
-PAYEE INFORMATION FOR IRA OR RETIREMENT PLAN (Complete this section ONLY if you elected an option to roll over all or a portion of your distribution to an IRA or retirement plan.)
-If you choose to roll over all or a portion of your distribution to an IRA or retirement plan, a check in the designated amount will be mailed to you and it will be your responsibility to deliver it to the financial institution or retirement plan.
+III.
+PAYEE INFORMATION FOR IRA (Complete this section ONLY if you elected an option to roll over all or a portion of your eligible distribution to an IRA.)
+If you choose to roll over all or a portion of your eligible distribution to an IRA, a check in the designated amount will be mailed to you and it will be your responsibility to deliver it to the financial institution.